Hanging potted plant with green variegated leaves indoors, next to a window and floral wallpaper.

 My Style + Approach

-The process is unique to you based on your specific needs and goals for therapy.
 My hope is that you will experience growth in the form of expanding self-awareness, cultivating self-compassion and empowerment, shifting perspectives, and letting go of unworkable patterns in order to move in a more meaningful and intentional direction.
 Feeling “not good enough” or “paralyzed” by emotion doesn’t have to rule your life.

-I pull from a variety of evidence based modalities which allows me to treat each person both individually and wholly.
+I pull from a variety of evidence based modalities and have advanced training in Accelerated Experiential Dynamic Psychotherapy (AEDP).

 All stories are welcome here.